 The Liberation: I wanted to know how do you make the listener travel so much and also if your music is conceived while travelling.

 - Ian Hooper: I don’t think it’s like a conscious effort on our part to write songs that inspire you know like this Fernweh or this desire to travel, wanderlust.
 I think it’s just something that is inside of everybody here, most people, you know this desire to see the world and travel a bit and then it finds way into our music somehow.
-You know I think our music is good for travelling, it’s nice to listen to when you’re on the train, when you’re maybe in the car or when you’re walking around somewhere.
-I don’t know that’s when I like to listen to music the most it’s when I’m out and about you know riding my bicycle, or on a plane going somewhere, when you’re excited and you’re filled with new emotions.
-You know, I don’t really go out to clubs or anything like that, if I’m in a bar I don’t actively listen to the music that’s going unless it’s like classic rock from the ‘80s and I’m drinking whisky you know.
+I think our music is good for travelling, it’s nice to listen to when you’re on the train, when you’re maybe in the car or when you’re walking around somewhere.
+I don’t know that’s when I like to listen to music the most it’s when I’m out and about riding my bicycle, or on a plane going somewhere, when you’re excited and you’re filled with new emotions.
+You know, I don’t really go out to clubs or anything like that, if I’m in a bar I don’t actively listen to the music that’s going unless it’s like classic rock from the ‘80s and I’m drinking whisky.
 I don’t know I think it’s just something that fits well with our music, travel.